Adam Speigel

 Leah holds a master’s degree in sustainable forest management, is a professional forester and biologist, and brings with her a background in ecology and land use planning.

-Joe Schwartz, Director at Large
+Kathleen Van Ekris, Director at Large (she/her)

-Dougal Browne, Executive Director
+Dougal Browne, Executive Director (he/him)

 Dougal joined the UROC team in 2019 as Executive Director.
 Dougal’s career path started in the British military, then going on to attain a Bachelor’s degree in construction management and then spending many years immersed in the action sports industry in South Africa.
 His interests beyond hard work are surfing, riding bikes, and an insatiable passion for trail construction.
 Dougal hails from Scotland, with family ties and years spent in South Africa.
 He has volunteered in non-profit community work and chaired a nonprofit housing project in Durban, South Africa.
 After emigrating to Canada over a decade ago he founded, built and developed a mountain bike trail network on the East coast of Vancouver Island which is the island’s best (or worst-kept) secret.
 Dougal enjoys family life with his wife and two young boys living just south of Cumberland in the Comox Valley.